echeever/ledToggle.beaglebone/README.md

 ledToggle.beaglebone
 ====================

-Toggle an LED with beaglebone.
+Toggle an LED with beaglebone through a web interface.

 This code consists of two files: ledToggle.js and ledToggle.html.